History of Venezuela: Independence from Gran Colombia

+La Cosiata

 In 1828, in view of the political opposition he faced, both in Venezuela and in New Granada, and because his Great Colombia had started to disintegrate, Bolívar named himself dictator.
 He escaped an assassination attempt with the help of his mistress, Manuela Saenz, a pardo woman from Quito.
 Santander was exiled, but Jose Prudencio Padilla, the pardo general who had helped corner Morales after Carabobo in the Battle of Maracaibo Lake, was executed for treason.
 The emboldened Peruvians invaded Guayaquil.
 Bolívar had to return to Quito in 1829 to repulse them, which didn't take much doing, for the invasion had petered out before Bolívar arrived.
 Back in Bogotá, Bolívar pleaded for unity and, though he had offered to resign various times during his career, this time, when Great Colombia had a new constitution (not Bolívar's one) and a president, Joaquin Mosquera, Bolívar finally did resign in 1830.
 At that point, Páez not only had declared the second independence of Venezuela but also had promoted a campaign of vituperation against Bolívar.
-Seeing the state of things, Quito followed suit under Venezuelan general Juan José Flores, and Sucre was assassinated while riding alone through a thick forest on his way to that city.
+Seeing the state of things, Quito followed suit under Venezuelan general Juan José Flores, and Antonio José de Sucre was assassinated while riding alone through a thick forest on his way to that city.
 A downcast Bolívar rode to the coast with the intention of leaving the country, but he was exhausted and very sick.
 He died near Santa Marta in Colombia at the age of 47.